merenlab/anvio/anvio/docs/programs/anvi-draw-kegg-pathways.md

 ##### Counts in bands or on a gradient

-A group's count scale is drawn in discrete bands, one per source in the group, or as a gradient from the lowest count to the highest — the same two choices `--presence-colormap-scheme` gives the `unified` map, under `--group-colormap-scheme`:
+A group's count scale is drawn in discrete bands, one per count the scale runs over — which is where `--count-scale-max` stops it, not how many sources the group has — or as a gradient over that same range.
+These are the two choices `--presence-colormap-scheme` gives the `unified` map, under `--group-colormap-scheme`:

 {{ codestart }}
 anvi-draw-kegg-pathways --external-genomes %(external-genomes)s \